Edition for Web Developers — Last Updated 3 June 2023

 To attempt to populate the history entry's document for a session history entry entry, given a navigable navigable, a NavigationTimingType

-navTimingType, a source snapshot params sourceSnapshotParams, a target snapshot params targetSnapshotParams, an optional navigation ID-or-null navigationId (default null), an optional navigation params-or-null navigationParams (default null), an optional string cspNavigationType (default "other
+navTimingType, a source snapshot params sourceSnapshotParams, a target snapshot params targetSnapshotParams, a user navigation involvement userInvolvement, an optional navigation ID-or-null navigationId (default null), an optional navigation params-or-null navigationParams (default null), an optional string cspNavigationType (default "other

 "), an optional boolean allowPOST (default false), and optional algorithm steps completionSteps (default an empty algorithm):